Shepparton Frequently Asked Questions

 Who is developing Kensington Gardens Albury & Shepparton?

-Our Kensington Gardens retirement villages are being developed by ‘Choice Retirement Communities’, a private family-owned Queensland business.
-Our owner Marlene Green has over 30 years continuous involvement in the retirement village industry.
-She has successfully developed and operated Argyle Gardens Bundaberg, Carlyle Gardens Bargara, Carlyle Gardens Mackay and Carlyle Gardens Townsville during that time.
+Our Kensington Gardens retirement villages are being developed by ‘Choice Retirement Communities’, a private family-owned Queensland business that has successfully developed and operated Argyle Gardens Bundaberg, Carlyle Gardens Bargara, Carlyle Gardens Mackay and Carlyle Gardens Townsville during that time.

 What choice of homes do I have?